 The New York State University Police Department (NYSUPD) at Purchase College is responsible for law enforcement, security, and emergency response for the campus.
-The department consists of: the Chief, Assistant Chief, Inspector of Community Policing & Education, 5 Lieutenants, Investigator, 16 Police Officers, 4 Communication Officers, 4 Community Service Officers, a Physical Security Specialist and an Administrative Assistant to the Chief.
-All sworn members are New York State certified police officers through the New York State Department of Criminal Justice Services.
+The department consists of the Chief, Assistant Chief, Inspector, 5 Lieutenants, Investigator, 16 Police Officers, 4 Communication Officers, 4 Community Service Officers, a Physical Security Specialist and an Administrative Assistant to the Chief.
+All sworn members are New York State certified police officers.

 The members of the NYSUPD are Police Officers pursuant to Section 1.20, Paragraph 34 (S) of the Criminal Procedure Law of the State of NY.
-In addition, the Police officers are appointed by the New York State University pursuant to Subdivision 2 of Section 355 of NYS Education Law.
-NYSUP Officers are trained at local police academies and receive their certifications from the New York State Municipal Police Training Council.
+In addition, the Police officers are appointed by the State University of New York (SUNY) pursuant to Subdivision 2 of Section 355 of NYS Education Law.
+NYSUPD Officers are trained at local police academies and receive their certifications from the New York State Municipal Police Training Council.
 Officers also receive specialized training in first aid, defensive tactics, New York State Law, criminal investigation, victim services, and a variety of other law enforcement topics.

-New York State University Police officers have full policing authority.
+Officers have full policing authority.
 This authority allows them to apprehend and arrest perpetrators of crime anywhere in New York State.
-NYSUP may arrest for crimes that include major offenses such as rape, murder, aggravated assault, robbery and auto theft to more minor offenses such as traffic violations.
+NYSUPD may arrest for crimes that include major offenses such as rape, murder, aggravated assault, robbery and auto theft to minor offenses such as traffic violations.
 Officers also have the authority to execute arrest, search and bench warrants.
 Officers may conduct a temporary detention and emergency search for a weapon and accept possession of lost property.
-In accordance with the NYS Mental Hygiene Law officers can take into custody and transport a person likely to be a danger to himself or herself or others.,
+In accordance with the NYS Mental Hygiene Law officers can take into custody and transport a person likely to be a danger to himself or herself or others., for accessing criminal history data, nationwide police records, driver/vehicle identification information as well as other law enforcement. information.
+NYSUPD also maintains cooperative agreements with the Rye Brook Police, Harrison Police, Westchester County Police and the New York State Police relative to joint policing, investigations and enforcement to secure the safety of the campus, and the contiguous town and village.
+Namely, these agreements state that NYSUPD will be primarily responsible for the investigation of crimes occurring on campus property, and the contiguous law enforcement agencies will be primarily responsible for the investigation of crimes occurring in their respective jurisdictions; the departments will cooperate with each other in such investigations.

-If minor offenses involving violations of college rules and regulations are committed, including, but not limited to violations of the Student Code of Conduct, New York State University Police Department may also refer the individual to the disciplinary division of Student Affairs (Office Community Standards) or the Office of Human Resources.
+If minor offenses involving violations of college rules and regulations are committed, including, but not limited to violations of the Student Code of Conduct, NYSUPD may also refer the individual to the disciplinary Office of Student Affairs and the Office Community Standards or the Office of Human Resources.